-France Bookshelf: Some of My Favorite Books About France
+France Bookshelf: Some Good Books About France

 Chasing Matisse: A Year in France Living My Dream James Morgan